Putting names to faceless fishes from the abyss

 Discover the Night Sky

-Enjoy a special evening with the stars at the Melbourne Planetarium with Museums Victoria’s resident astronomer Dr Tanya Hill.
+Explore the wonders of the Universe in the Melbourne Planetarium with astronomer Dr Tanya Hill.

 Great Melbourne Telescope